DGCLab/PERREO-Pipeline/README.md

 In this case, trimming parameters are not required as adapters and barcodes removal is carried out during the basecalling step and quality control is carried out using NanoPlot.<br>

 ## Alignment
 Long reads are aligned against the reference genome using minimap2 with -ax splice -uf and -k14 parameters.
 Multimapping is also allowed indicating -N 100 parameter.
+It is important to set -ax splice, in order to perform splice-aware alignment, and -uf argument to try to align reads assuming it follows the forward orientation relative to the transcribed strand.

 ```bash
 minimap2 -t 14 -ax splice -uf -k14 -p 0.8 -N 100 "$CWD/genome_index.mmi"  "$SAMPLE_DIR/${sample_id}.fastq" > "$SAMPLE_DIR/${sample_id}.sam"